woct0rdho/transformers5-qwen3.5-recipe/docs/plan_deepseek_v4_sliding_attention_backward.md

 ## Work and roofline

 Useful backward dot work is `66.589` GFLOP per batch element.
 Tile issuance is `79.054` GFLOP per batch element: grouped query ownership issues `1.125x` useful pairs and key ownership issues `1.250x`.
-Useful backward throughput is `7.28/7.42/7.33 TFLOP/s`; issued throughput is `8.64/8.81/8.70 TFLOP/s`.
+Useful backward throughput is `7.28/7.42/7.33 TFLOP/s`.
+Issued throughput is `8.64/8.81/8.70 TFLOP/s`.

 At the complete boundary, useful throughput is `6.80/6.92/6.68 TFLOP/s` and issued throughput is `7.93/8.08/7.79 TFLOP/s`, only about 13% of the `59.4 TFLOP/s` WMMA peak.
 Masked issuance is therefore not the primary gap.
 The limiting factors are:

-- 64 KiB LDS and 256 VGPRs in forward and `dQ`, allowing low occupancy;
+- 64 KiB LDS and 256 VGPRs in forward and `dQ`, allowing low occupancy.
-- 212-265 spills in those D512 FP32-accumulator kernels;
+- 212-265 spills in those D512 FP32-accumulator kernels.
-- narrow N16/N32 local-window dots rather than large dense GEMMs;
+- narrow N16/N32 local-window dots rather than large dense GEMMs.
-- online-softmax `exp2`, reductions, masking, and state traffic outside WMMA accounting;
+- online-softmax `exp2`, reductions, masking, and state traffic outside WMMA accounting.
-- serial traversal of 64 query heads in compact key owners;
+- serial traversal of 64 query heads in compact key owners.
 - FP16 score/`dS` traffic, which is necessary to remove two larger QK recomputations.

 Larger tiles exceed LDS, smaller accumulators and split dimensions lost absolute time, and lower precision failed either sink accuracy or complete-boundary value.
 The remaining roofline gap is explained by resource occupancy and mixed scalar/matrix work, not an untested launch parameter.